arobson73/golang/booking/readme.txt

 #use the simpleEvent.go to build some json input files.
 #use the bash scripts to send GET/POST messages.
-#use the builder to build project (see other directory (simple builder)
+#use the builder to build project go files (see other directory (simple builder)

 first make sure you have rabbitmq setup (this is for ubuntu via docker) docker run --detach \